The Fall Chapter of the Dana-Offering Program

-2) The QH and DoM on May 5th( Ayya Medhanandi) 19th and 20th
+2) The QH and DoM on Nov 3 and 17 and 18th for Tisarana

 Participants are warmly encouraged to bring groceries that don’t require refrigeration — with the one exception of cheese, which doesn’t take much fridge space.
 Vegetables and fruits that don’t need to be refrigerated for several days may also be donated.
 These food items will then be transported to Tisarana by a volunteer driver.
 There will be specific areas set aside at these locations to store the dana.
-We ask that you please consult the “OBS Dana Program” page of the “Contribute” section of the Tisarana website (http://tisarana.ca/contribute-food-and-supplies/obs-dana-program/) 3 to 4 days prior to these events to see which food items are most needed by the monks and lay residents.
+We ask that you please consult the the Tisarana website or the Sati Saraniya website 3 to 4 days prior to these events to see which food items are most needed by the monks and lay residents.

 Dana Drivers Needed